 Myth #1: Interactive Learning Apps Always Help Kids Learn Faster

 There’s no shortage of apps that purportedly help kids learn, but they’re not all created equal.
 Some developers, out to make a quick buck from parents, have little to no understanding of how children actually learn.
-That means apps that are labeled as educational to assuage parental fears but are actually no better than games like addictive puzzle games like Toy Blast.
+That means apps that are labeled as educational to assuage parental fears may actually be no better than addictive puzzle games like Toy Blast.

 Consider a Vanderbilt University study that attempted to establish if interacting with a learning app via swiping or tapping helped preschool children learn.
 Using a university-built word-learning app, researchers found that while girls did benefit from tapping a screen for visual rewards, boys did not learn as much.
 In fact, boys were more likely to tap willy-nilly without prompting.

 This discrepancy makes sense when you consider how boys and girls develop differently.
-Between two and five years old girls have better impulse control and better coordination.
+Between 2 and 5 years old, girls have better impulse control and better coordination.
 The app served them well, but it depended on skills boys didn’t have.
 They likely spent more time concentrating on the dexterity challenges and less time learning what the app was ostensibly meant to teach.

 Myth #2: Introducing a Child to Technology Early Helps Prepare Them for the Future

 Lots of parents introduce tech to their kids early in life in an effort to build skills that will help them in an increasingly tech-driven future.
 Unfortunately, that can mean they neglect crucial interpersonal skills that kids need to develop before the age of 6.
 No matter how sci-fi the future becomes, children will still need to develop emotional intelligence and communication skills that can’t be built in front of a screen.